-Just when you think you’ve tried every banana bread recipe in the book, along comes this one from The Fairmont Hotel.
+Just when you think you’ve tried every banana bread recipe in the book, along comes this very dark banana bread recipe from The Fairmont Hotel.
 Carolyn from Canada has been making it for years, and wanted to share it because it’s a little bit different.

 What’s unique about this Low Temperature Banana Bread is that it’s baked at a very low temperature for 2 1/2 hours.
 It also calls for more baking soda than other recipes (a lot more) and instead of adding the flour alternately with the milk, you add the flour alternately with the eggs.